ax1/a1-database/README.md

 ```

 ## API
+database:
+- **connect(path: string) : Db** -> given a relative path to process.CWD() starts the database connection
+- **disconnect(db: Db): void** -> close database and clean resources
 Db:
 - **find(filter: function) : Array** -> return list of items based on a function
 - **save(item(s):Array|Object [,filter: function]) : number** -> save items, optionally delete old items by using a function, return the number of added - deleted items
 - **delete(filter: function) : number** -> return list of deleted items based on a function

-### Why filters instead of objects for finding?
+### Why filters instead of SELECT/JSON for querying?

 Other databases use SQL or JSON models to perform queries.
 When queries are simple, things are nice (`{id:28}` vs `el => el.id === 28`), but when queries are complex, you need to learn the query syntax "tricky parts", or perform several steps.
-By using functions (filters) instead, you can create the query the same way you would do when using a plain javascript array.
+By using functions (filters) instead, you can create the query the same way you would do when using a javascript array.
 Besides, the query is already sanitied.